ummels/tabfigures/README.markdown

 tabfigures - Using tabular figures with LaTeX
 =============================================

-The tabfigure packages is a collection of patches that inject a command to use tabular figures in some LaTeX environments where numbers should line up vertically, such as the table of contents and enumerations.
+The tabfigures package is a collection of patches for using tabular figures in some LaTeX environments where numbers should line up vertically such as the table of contents and enumerations.

 Usage
 -----